Is Your Cohabitation Agreement Valid?

-- Distribution of property in case of death or breakup
+- Distribution of property in case of death or breakup;

-- Financial support during the relationship or after
+- Financial support during the relationship or after;

-- Payment of debts from before and during the relationship
+- Payment of debts from before and during the relationship;

-- Division of the principal residence upon death of one partners or breakup
+- Division of the principal residence upon death of one partners or breakup;

-- Creation of a joint tenants with rights of survivorship allowing the other partner to own the shared home if the other dies or adding both partners' names to the deed
+- Creation of a joint tenants with rights of survivorship, allowing the other partner to own the shared home if the other dies or adding both partners' names to the deed;

-- Decide on support, custody, or visitation rights for minor children, although the court can disagree with this and decide differently based on what’s in the best interests of the children
+- Decide on support, custody, or visitation rights for minor children, although the court can disagree with this and decide differently based on what’s in the best interests of the children;

-- Determination of health care insurance responsibility
+- Determination of health care insurance responsibility; and

 - Creation of advanced health care directives or health power of attorneys to allow both partners to make decisions about the other’s health care in case of incapacity

-Cohabitation Agreements v.
-Prenuptial Agreements
+Cohabitation Agreements vs. Prenuptial Agreements

 Premarital and cohabitation agreements are apples and oranges.
 If you marry your partner when you previously had a cohabitation agreement, it will not be in effect after the marriage.
 In contrast, the whole purpose of the prenup is to determine what happens after marriage, in case the couple divorces.
 All states enforce at least some prenups and almost all states recognize cohabitation agreements.

 With the variety of living arrangements today, it's even more important to make sure that you and your partner have a very clear understanding of your rights and obligations to each other.
 Living together agreements can provide this clarity and can also help you to avoid tensions down the road.
 However, to make sure that the agreements are done properly, it's important to speak with an experienced family law attorney familiar with these types of contracts.
-You can do so today and receive a free initial review of your situation with an attorney near you.